 The proposed rule places a strong focus on a patient's ability to access their health information through a provision requiring that patients can electronically access all of their EHI (structured and/or unstructured) at no cost.
 Finally, to further support access and exchange of EHI, the proposed rule implements the information blocking provisions of the Cures Act.
 The rule proposes seven exceptions to the definition of information blocking.

-The public comment period is now open for the proposed rule.
-We value all of your feedback – both positive and negative as it helps inform the rulemaking process.
-Below are the steps to submitting your comments:
+The public comment period is now closed for the proposed rule.
+Thank you to those who submitted feedback – both positive and negative as it helps inform the rulemaking process.

 Fact Sheets on the Proposed Rule